SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Resistance by management to SMS implementation is always a hurdle that safety managers jump over.
 Using the fundamental principles of QMS programs – namely the creation of a system through policies, procedures, and organizations – to demonstrate how SMS programs can be equally effective is a great way to get management on board.

 In conclusion, the important thing is to keep in mind and show that the majority of aviation SMS requirements are within the structure of QMS.
-Integrating SMS and QMS makes great both business and financial sense: as in, SMS is a fantastic addition to super-charge a QMS program.
+Integrating SMS and QMS makes great both business and financial sense: SMS is a fantastic addition to super-charge a QMS program.

 Have You Read